+- IT Software Upgrades

+- Memberships

+- Publications

+- Postage

+- Storage

-- Telephone Bills (landlines, cellular, and satellite) - · Internet Services - Maintenance and Sustainment Agreements (reimbursement can only be claimed for services within the Agreement period) - Publications - Memberships - Postage - Other Personal/Contractual Services - Reimbursement for services by a person(s) who is not a regular or full time employee filling established positions.
-This includes but is not limited to, temporary employees, student or graduate assistants, fellowships, part time academic employment, board members, consultants, and other services. - Consultant Services require a pre-approved Contract or purchase order by the Division.
+- Other Personnel/Contractual Services

+- Reimbursement for services by a person(s) who is not a regular or full time employee filling established positions.
+This includes but is not limited to, temporary employees, student or graduate assistants, fellowships, part time academic employment, board members, consultants, and other services.

+- Consultant Services require a pre-approved Contract or purchase order by the Division.
 Copies of additional quotes should also be supplied when requesting pre-approval.
-These requests should be sent to the grant manager for the Division for review. - Maintenance and Enhancement - · Major repairs to the County Emergency Operations Center - Central Heat/Air - · Out buildings for storage of Emergency Management Equipment (Need prior EHP approval) - Security Improvements (i.e. Cameras and equipment to operate) - · Generators and Installation (Need prior EHP approval)
+These requests should be sent to the grant manager for the Division for review.

+- Maintenance and Enhancement

+- Major repairs to the County Emergency Operations Center (Need prior EHP approval)

+- Central Heat/Air (Need prior EHP approval)

+- Out buildings for storage of Emergency Management Equipment (Need prior EHP approval)

+- Security Improvements (i.e. Cameras and equipment to operate)

+- Generators and Installation (Need prior EHP approval)